-Loop's most recent scholarship, "Twitter Usage in Fantasy Sports Journalism," was published in the International Journal of Sport and Society in October 2013.
-"The Evolution of Fantasy Sports Journalism" was presented at the International Conference on Arts and Humanities in 2012 and at the International Conference of Sports and Media at Chengdu Sport University in Chengdu, Sichuan Province, China, in 2011.
+Loop's most recent scholarship, "Twitter Usage in Fantasy Sports Journalism," was published in the International Journal of Sport and Society in 2013.
+"The Evolution of Fantasy Sports Journalism" was presented at the International Conference of Arts & Humanities in January 2012 and at the International Conference of Sports and Media at Chengdu Sport University in Chengdu, Sichuan Province, China, in November 2011.
 "Attribution Scarcity in Fantasy Sports Journalism" was published in the International Journal of Sport and Society in 2010.
 "A National Study of Ethics in Television News" was published in Electronic News Journal in 2010.
 Other refereed papers include "Creating a Journalism Culture" and "Ithaca College and Frederick Douglass Academy: A Journalism Partnership."
 Loop's work also has been published in Mass Communication & Society; Newspaper Research Journal; Journalism and Mass Communication Quarterly; and Journalism and Mass Communication Educator.

 - Ithaca College Faculty Excellence Award